YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/2_Protection/README.md

 Your application is running in production, and you would like to test if the restore works.
 Or maybe you want to create a clone of your VM to perform other tasks...

-Let's create a **Snapshot Restore** operation with Trident to restore the VM in a different namespace called _alpinesr_:
+Let's create a **Snapshot Restore** operation with Trident Protect to restore the VM in a different namespace called _alpinesr_:
 ```bash
 $ tridentctl protect create sr alpinesr1 --namespace-mapping alpine:alpinesr --snapshot alpine/alpinesnap1 -n alpinesr
 SnapshotRestore "alpinesr1" created.